Black Trakka Tracking Tunnels

 - Easily transported in large numbers

-- Cards are easy to read and tracks easily identifiable using our Tracking Guide.
+- Cards are easy to read and tracks are easily identifiable using our Tracking Guide.

 - Ink non-toxic to Animals